DanaGriff/CalenarColorCoder/README.md

 A script that connects to your Google Calendar and color codes all the events with a given set of keywords.

 ## How To Use
-1. Download the binary file that's compatible to your computer.
+1. Download the Release fiels.
-2. add the file to the startup folder.
-This way when the computer is turned on, the script will run periodically and update the events.
+2. Schedule the exe in Windows Scheduler.
 3. Go to Google Calendar, enter the settings of the calendar you wish to edit, and copy the "Calendar ID".
     You can add multiple calendars,seperated by comma, like this: ```"calender_ids": ["<calendar id>", "<calendar id>"]```
 4. Open the ```settings.json``` file and Replace ```<calendar_id>``` with your calendar id in the desired row.
 REMOVE THE ```<>```!